SAP/ui5-flush-game/README.md

 ## How to Play

+Flush! can be played in single player or two player mode.
+Use your mouse or keyboard to score points.
 Follow the in-game instructions or check the [input control](InputControl.md) page for more details.
-Flush! can also be played with game pads or custom game controllers.
+The game can also be played with game pads or custom game controllers.

 ## Background Information